 Both Purple (with their Purple Hybrid and Hybrid Premier mattresses) and Leesa (with the Leesa Hybrid) have branched out into new models and designs, but for this comparison, we’re focusing on their original and flagship mattresses.
 These original options are foam mattresses with three layers.

 There are strong selling points for both the Purple and Leesa mattresses, and each has a huge base of happy customers who have found the mattress to deliver a high level of performance.
 This can make choosing one hard, but in this guide, we’ll cover the construction, firmness, price, and sleep experience associated with each to help you pick the one that is most likely to bring you years of good nights of sleep.

 The construction of a mattress plays a critical role in how it feels and how likely it is to last.
 Both the Purple and the Leesa are considered to be all-foam mattresses, but they have some clear differences in how they are built.

 As the name implies, it is a grid, and it is made up of many small squares.
 When weight is applied to the material, the squares compress down.
 The more weight that is applied, the more the squares compress, and once the weight is removed, they rapidly bounce back to their original shape.
-This gives the Smart Comfort Grid a high level of of both responsiveness and resilience.
+This gives the Purple Grid a high level of of both responsiveness and resilience.